 Resin supplies list:

 I have a friend who is hard to shop for but loves unique handcrafted gifts.
-To make this gift really special, I looped her kids into the mix.
+To make this gift really special, I asked her kids to help.

-Step 1 – Prepare papers with sentimental phrases
+Step 1 – Create papers with sentimental phrases

 To personalize these Christmas ornaments, I got her kids to write a favorite memory from the year onto a piece of paper.
 Next, I sandwiched the paper between two pieces of clear packing tape.
 You want to put the tape down, sticky side up, and then put the paper on the sticky side.
 Complete the sandwich with a piece of clear tape, sticky side down.

 Press firmly around the paper and the tape edges.
-Once you have a good seal (i.e., no bubbles), trim the tape close to the paper edge, but not on it.
+Once you have a good seal, with no bubbles, trim the tape close to the paper edge, but not on it.
 If you cut on the paper edge, you will leave it exposed, which will wick in moisture.
 By the way, I’m not showing what the kids wrote.
 Just in case she reads my blog, I don’t want to spoil the surprise.
-(I guess this will let me know how great a friend she is.
+(I guess this will let me know if she reads my tutorials.
 LOL)